yl8976/django-heroku-gcp-template/README.md

 ### Using `python-dotenv` for Local Development

 This package allows you to load variables into our Django project as environment variables so that it will stay out of source control.
-This is particularly important for Django projects in two places: the `SECRET_KEY` in `settings.py`, our AWS keys, and our database's password, also stored in `settings.py`.
+This is particularly important for Django projects in two places: the `SECRET_KEY` in `settings.py`, our GCP keys, and our database's password, also stored in `settings.py`.

 The way it works is simple: we just create a file `.env` within our project (which will store our sensitive data), and now we'll be able to import it anywhere within the project and load our environment variables.
 We just have to make sure **not** to add `.env` to source control!
 To begin, create an empty `.env` file in the same folder where our `settings.py` is using the `touch` command: